robaho/go-concurrency-test/readme.md

 The testing harnesses do not operate identically, but I attempted to make the comparisons as fair as possible, mainly to use Java as a baseline for what would be expected of the Go solution, since in my experience in many cases the Go code seems to outperform the equivalent Java code.

+The caches are essentially 'static' structures.
+I did this for fairness.
+In testing there was no appreciable difference when the the cache structure was allocated within the method under test.

 **Go Test Results**

 ```